 In all, we’ve been working hard to broaden and enhance our educational offerings for our readers.
 The amazing AP, Procurement, and P2P automation trends that have been evident in businesses and industries throughout the world have inspired much of these improvements.

-Among these trends, there has been a great increase in global eInvoicing and eProcurement initiatives.
+initiatives.
 While Latin America has been the leader in national eInvoicing adoption for several years now, much of the rest of the world is starting to catch up in back-office automation.
 For example, Kenya adopted a national eProcurement system in an effort to bring the use of public money under greater transparency and accountability.
 The United Arab Emirates (UAE) and Saudi Arabia, among other Middle Eastern countries, are moving towards more uniform eInvoicing initiatives.
 The EU has been identifying issues with their current tax and trade systems, and is moving to make eInvoicing more appealing and accessible in order to correct these problems.

 This past year has also seen more global movement to provide small to medium-sized enterprises with access to eInvoicing and working capital optimization programs.
 President Obama passed the second version of the Supplier Pay Initiative to promote expedited payments from large corporations to their smaller vendors.
 The UK launched several initiatives to spur small business growth, including revamped VAT tax returns and more releases of educational market material on small business financing.
 GT Nexus, IFC, and Levi Strauss & Co (LS&Co) have partnered to create a new supply chain finance program that provides financial incentives for garment suppliers in developing countries.